alexanderthclark/statwrap/README.md

 The design principles of this package are mostly the design principles of Python.
 However, we don't always adhere to the principle that "explicit is better than implicit" and we prefer convention to configuration, with the configuration being done once with a magic command like `%use_fpp`.

 # Contribute

 If you are interested in using this in your classroom or contributing, please reach out to me at alexander.clark@columbia.edu.
+For more detailed guidelines on how to contribute, please refer to our [Contributors Guide](.github/CONTRIBUTING.md).

-This project is sponsored by [Zulip](https://zulip.com). <br>
+This project is sponsored by [Zulip](https://zulip.com).
 <img src="https://raw.githubusercontent.com/zulip/zulip/32d5b4fe3eae40c3cefcdc29c83074827f6a903f/static/images/logo/zulip-icon-circle.svg" width="30">